Art fair fight? UK's Frieze launches in New York

 But the risk is that key galleries and buyers will gravitate towards one or the other.

-For Matthew Slotover, co-founder of Frieze in London that has quickly become one of the key events in the increasingly crowded art market calendar, the element of rivalry is new.
+For Matthew Slotover, co-founder of Frieze in London that has quickly become one of the key events in the increasingly crowded art market calendar, the element of rivaly is new.

 When he and business partner Amanda Sharp launched their first Frieze Art Fair in a giant marquee in London's Regent's Park in 2003, they were alone.